Linked Account definitionAn Account represents an end-user’s connection with a third-party system.

 Linking Accounts

 You can link new Accounts by clicking the “Link Account” button at the top right of the Accounts page.
-There are three ways to link an Account:-
+There are three ways to link an Account:- Request Authentication Generate a secure URL that can be shared with an end-user.
+They use this link to authenticate the Account themselves using our Hub.

 Account Linking Parameters